DigitalHealthcareLab/2222CellMorphologySepticshockClassification/README.md

 (2) [Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993)

+Model we trained with these data can be download from [here](https://drive.google.com/drive/folders/1n55JlV6HEnYS4KLzLjryCZ6weEhP3XrM?usp=sharing).

 ## Results
 The figure below shows the results of our model on 3D tomocube CD8+ Tcell datasets.
 We averaged the mean value of AUROC score in the multi-patient test sets and one-patient test sets, respectively.

 CD4+ Tcell results are shown in Supplementary figure.

 ![cd8_ROC1](https://user-images.githubusercontent.com/83206535/183031818-eddfb5c6-9b69-4926-837e-c97c38b5a1a5.png)

 ## Contact
 JH Kim at kimjh0107@yonsei.ac.kr